Skip to main content

 At the top of this pyramid sits Policy.
 For a cultural shift towards OS in academia, policies are needed to promote OS and to assure that institutional incentives are aligned accordingly.
 At the bottom of this pyramid, we find the required infrastructure.
 Having a reliable, flexible, and user-friendly infrastructure is essential for putting open science to practice, e.g. platforms that allow for collaborative workflows to store and share materials, data, code, and other output.
 Despite recent policies and available infrastructure, we are still awaiting a true cultural shift.
 What is holding us back?

 The challenge lies within the middle layer of the pyramid, the communities that make OS normative.
-The importance of community engagement as a driving force for change becomes clear when the layers descibed above are mapped to different phases of tranision, as described by the Diffusion of Innovation Model (Figure X)
+The importance of community engagement as a driving force for change becomes clear when the layers descibed above are mapped to different phases of tranision, as described by the Diffusion of Innovation Model.

-OSCs are bottom-up learning communities designed to appeal to a large proportion of researchers, connecting frontrunners to newcomers to Open Science.
-We do this by making OS more visible, more accessible, and to explore the obstacles and requirements for newcomers to make their workflows more open.
+OSCs are bottom-up learning communities designed to appeal to a large proportion of researchers, connecting frontrunners to newcomers to OS.
+OSCs show the prevalence of OS practices and explore the obstacles and requirements for newcomers to make their workflows more open.
 For a more elaborate introduction of the role of OSC in the transition to Open Science, please read our OSC Whitepaper.

 To instantiate a global change towards OS, we need many local OSCs, all around the globe.
-It is with these objectives in mind that we created this toolkit, to inspire and enable you to create a local OSC.
-The key to accelerate the transition towards OS may, literally, be in your hands.
+It is with these objectives in mind that we created this toolkit, to inspire and enable you to create and maintain a local OSC.
+The key to accelerate the transition towards OS is in your hands.

 Our vision and mission are: